2020 NHL Draft: 15 Risers From Hlinka Gretzky Cup

 Kasper Puutio

-Finland’s top defenceman on paper and on the ice, Puutio proved successful as an all-situations workhorse at the Hlinka.
+Finland’s top defenceman on paper and on the ice, Puutio proved his worth as an all-situations workhorse at the Hlinka.
 He produced three assists in logging big minutes, with a similar role awaiting him with WHL Swift Current as the first overall pick in this year’s CHL import draft.

 Like Andrae, Puutio did enough to round out that tier of potential first-rounders at No. 42.
 They weren’t huge risers by any means, with both projected as second-rounders — around No. 50 for me prior to this tournament — but their stock went up in my eyes.